 We can hear you shouting from here.
 “But TechRadar,” you bellow, “Debian is massive!
 How can you call it ‘rising’?”
 Here’s how: it is definitely a rising distro.
 While Ubuntu did a great job bringing Linux to the masses, many users brought on board by its orange-and-brown glitz and glamour have moved away thanks to a few controversial changes.
 The natural post-Ubuntu route, given the huge amount of shared DNA, is its parent OS, Debian.

 Debian packages are selected for their stability.
 Any 'testing' version of Debian must first go through a 'freezing' process where no new packages are added before it is granted the honour of becoming a fully-fledged 'stable' version.
-This is the case with Debian 9 Stretch (named after the purple octopus from Toy Story), which became the current ‘stable’ distribution of Debian in July 2017.
+This is the case with Debian 10 Buster, which became the current ‘stable’ distribution of Debian as of July 2019.

 Debian only incorporates 'free' software which means that if you use proprietary firmware – for example, for your Wi-Fi card – you may need to use the 'non-free' repositories or manually download drivers yourself.
 (This could be very tricky if the device with missing drivers is the machine you use to connect to the internet, for obvious reasons).
-If you don't feel comfortable tinkering with drivers, choose a distro with better support for non-free hardware such as Antergos.
+If you don't feel comfortable tinkering with drivers, choose a distro with better support for non-free hardware.

 - Linux Format is the number one magazine to boost your knowledge on Linux, open source developments, distro releases and much more.
 Subscribe to the print or digital version of Linux Format here